-When do Baby Robins leave their Nest?
+What do Baby Robins Eat

 It might be possible you found a baby bird and you cant identify the baby bird, it might be a Robin.
 You must know What do baby robins eat?
 When do baby robins leave their nest?
 How long do baby robins reside in their nest?.
-So if you are confused which robin you came across?
+So if you are confused about which robin you came across?
 This article will help you as we will explain all about Robin Birds.

 Types of Robin Birds

-- American robin(Turdus migratorius) – It is a migratory bird.
+It is a migratory bird.
 The males in this species have a bright redbreast.
 They migrate from Canada to Central Mexico along the pacific coast.
 The baby robins leave their nest after 14 to 16 days and are cared for by their parents for up to a month even after robins leave their nest.
 They have generally 2 or sometimes 3 clutches of eggs each year.

 Black Robins are threatened species that reside in Chatham island off the east coast of New Zealand.
 Almost brownish-black in color.
 It is believed due to the lack of predators on the island its flight capacity is somewhat reduced.
 In the early 1980s, only 5 Robins survived but were saved from extinction.
 The last female named “old blue”,

 The eggs of black robins formed cream in color with purple splotches.
 The female incubates the eggs for up to 18 days.
 Young robins stay in the nest for about 23 days but even after leaving the nest, the parents feed them until they are 65 days old.

 They are very different in their appearance with a brown back and head, orange-red breast.
 In some places, European Robin also named chat.
 The female lays eggs in clutches of 3-6 and incubates them for about 14 days.
 They are white in color with brown speckles.
 These robins leave their nest almost 14 days later.

-- Mountain Robin or Mountain Thrush (Turdus plebejus)-these dull-colored birds with dark olive chest, darker wings and tail, and paler throat reside in the highlands of southeastern Mexico south to Panama.
+These dull-colored birds with dark olive chest, darker wings and tail, and paler throat reside in the highlands of southeastern Mexico south to Panama.
 These robins prefer to live in tall mountain forests.
 The clutch typically consists of 2-3 eggs having beautiful blue-green combination eggs.
 They build their nest at a height of 10-40 meters.

 What Do Baby Robins eat?

 A parentless baby robin if left before 2 weeks of age will probably not survive.
 Robins are not like other birds, they never consume bird food.
 They live on the invertebrate animals as their food such as grubs or fruits and berries.
-So you can tend to them till they are not able to take care of themselves.
+So you can feed them till they are not able to take care of themselves.

 How Long do Baby Robins Stay in the Nest?